XDagger/xdagj/README.md

 ```
 ## Installation and usage

-XDAGJ TestNet Tutorial can help you quickly access XDAGJ Test net by using wallets and mining functions
+XDAGJ TestNet Tutorial can help you quickly access XDAGJ test net by using wallets and mining functions.
-And the Private Chain Building Tutorial helps you to build a private-chain for testing and finding bugs
+The Private Chain Building Tutorial helps you to build a private-chain for testing XDAGJ and finding bugs.

 [XDAGJ Testnet Access Tutorial](./docs/XDAGJ_TestNet_Access_Tutorial_eng.md)